aftab23822/NodeJs_User_CRUD/README.md

 3. POST /api/user/:id     => Create a new item.
 4. PATCH /api/user/:id    => Update an item by ID.
 5. DELETE /api/user/:id   => Delete an item by ID.

+You can test these endpoints using tools like [[https://nodejs.org/](https://www.postman.com/)](https://www.postman.com/) or by making HTTP requests from your application.